Kiril-Raichev/Personal-Repository/C#/Practice Materials/SoftServe/16.Models/README.md

-## This is an application that allows to view and manage list of products and list of users
-## Please, add the next functionality to the application:
+## Add the next functionality to the application:
 ### Validation of products:
 1. **Price**: value should be within boundaries 0 and 100000
 2. **Name**: mandatory field